 Easy night for Grangers

-It was a suspense-free night at the office for the LaGrange Grangers.
+It was a suspense-free night for the LaGrange Grangers.